AdobeDocs/workfront.en/help/classic/administration-and-setup/tips-tricks-and-troubleshooting/error-auto-provisioned-user-cant-log-in.md

 product-area: system-administration;user-management
 navigation-topic: tips-tricks-troubleshooting-setup-admin
 title: Error: Auto-provisioned user can't log in
-description: When an auto-provisioned user tries to log in for the first time, the receive the following error:
+description: When an auto-provisioned user tries to log in for the first time, the receive the following error - EDIT ME.
 ---

 # Error: Auto-provisioned user can't log in